olmde/AI-ML/README.md

 # AI-ML
-Machine Learning work from uni working with a simple Convolutional Neural network using ReLU activation and dual numbers
+Machine Learning algorithm working with a simple Convolutional Neural network using ReLU activation and dual numbers